DaniBodor/MitoticScoring/README.md

 Check [UPDATES](/UPDATES.md) to see what's new

-# Integrated Scoring Aid for FiJi (ISAF)
+# Integrated Scoring Aid for Fiji (ISAF)

-ISAF in an integrated tool for FiJi/ImageJ that helps keeping track while manually scoring (mitotic) events in images/movies.
+ISAF in an integrated tool for Fiji/ImageJ that helps keeping track while manually scoring (mitotic) events in images/movies.
 ISAF keeps track of timings, position, and potential mitotic errors or events (or can be [customized](https://github.com/DaniBodor/MitoticScoring/edit/main/README.md#use-custom-observation-list) to track other types of events)

 TLDR: it's pretty self-explanatory.
 Just start working with it and only check here if something is not right.